 Theoretically, noise injected at TDC gets low-pass filtered by the ADPLL loop transfer function.
-It is desirable that the dither sequence has less low frequency contents and short periodic sequences are good in that regard since there is no energy near DC or within the loop bandwidth.
-In fact, the only frequency contents are at the fundamental frequency and its harmonics and the periodicity being short puts these harmonic frequencies farther away.
-However, if the dither amount is large enough due to high dither resolution step sizes, then the harmonic frequencies may show up at the iADPLL output spectrum.
-For this case, a random noise shaped sequence may be more desirable.
-Based on test results, when the system has low noise, a random noise shaped sequence will perform better.
-However, for a reasonably noisy iADPLL system, the short periodic pattern will perform better.
-Therefore both kinds of dithers are accommodated that can be dynamically selected to combat different system scenarios.
+It is desirable that the dither sequence has less low frequency contents.
+Short periodic sequence are good in that regard since there is no energy 50 near DC, in fact, the only frequency contents are at the fundamental frequency and its harmonics and the periodicity being short puts these harmonic frequencies farther away.
+However if the dither amount is large enough due to high dither resolution step sizes the harmonic frequencies may 55 show up at the iADPLL output spectrum.
+For this case a random noise shaped sequence may be more desirable.
+Based on test results, when the system has low noise random noise shaped sequence will perform better compared to a noisy system.
+Therefore both kinds of dithers are accommodated to 60 combat different system scenarios.
+However for a reasonable noisy iADPLL system the short periodic pattern will perform better.

-Using appropriate fine dither step (or resolution), i.e., dither step $\geq T{inv}/N$ , where N is the number of dither elements contained within an inverter, it is observed that the iADPLL rms phase error performance of integer channels is as good as non-integer channels plus the minor degradation caused by the dithering itself.
+Using appropriate fine dither step (or resolution), i.e., dither step $\geq T{inv}/N$, where N is the number of dither ele- 65 ments, it is observed that the iADPLL rms phase error performance of integer channels is as good as non-integer channels plus the minor degradation caused by the dithering itself.
 In short, it is observed that using a short dither sequence, the peak-to-peak dither amplitude (dither resolution times dither sequence value) needs to be greater than 2 inverter delays, to improve the rms phase error of integer channels.

 Fine dithering has a wide range of operating modes to accommodate different types of dithering.
-In FIG. 17A, sequence generator 1702 uses a programmable linear feedback shift register (LFSR) to generate fixed alternating patterns.
-Sigma-delta generator 1704 is a MASH $3^{rd}$ order 5-bit sigma-delta that provides a signed integer output.
-The outputs of both generators are multiplexed and then scaled by multiplier 1706 that performs a $2^{GAIN}$ shift.
+In FIG. 17, sequence generator 1702 uses a programmable LFSR to generate fixed alternating patterns.
+Sigma-delta generator 1704 is a 3^{rd} order 5-bit sigma-delta that provides a signed integer output.
+The outputs of both generators are multiplexed and then scaled by multiplier 1706 that performs a 2^{GAIN} shift.
 Weighting is performed and the output is then synchronized according to the reference fine dither mode.
 Table 4 lists various example fine dither modes that can be programmed via a set of control registers 1502.